kaivalyasatav/GenAI/AWS Bedrock/Blog Generation in AWS/readme.md

 ---

+## How It Works

+1. Client sends a POST request to the API Gateway endpoint
+2. API Gateway route forwards the request to AWS Lambda
+3. Lambda extracts the blog topic from the event payload
+4. A prompt is dynamically generated for Meta Llama 3
+5. Amazon Bedrock processes the request and generates blog content
+6. Lambda extracts the generated response
+7. Blog content is stored in Amazon S3 using timestamp-based filenames
+8. API returns success response to the client

 ## Learning Concepts Covered

 This project demonstrates:

 - Amazon Bedrock integration
 - Meta Llama 3 inference
-- Serverless AI application design
-- AWS Lambda event-driven execution
+- AWS Lambda serverless execution
+- AWS API Gateway REST API deployment
+- Route and stage configuration
-- S3 object storage automation
+- Amazon S3 storage automation
+- Event-driven cloud architecture
 - Prompt engineering
-- Cloud-native generative AI workflows
-- Boto3 API integrations
+- Boto3 integrations
-- Error handling and retries
+- Generative AI cloud workflows